ChadiEM/Lebanese-Channels/README.md

+# Archival Notice

+As the channels are no longer freely accessible, this project is no longer relevant.

 # Lebanese Channels Playlist

 This Python module consists of a web server that provides a `/channels` endpoint for a playlist of some of the most common Lebanese channels.

 ## Run

 ### Docker

 The easiest way to experiment with this module is to run it using docker.

 `docker run -d -p 12589:12589 chadiem/lebanese-channels`